 Insect Pest Prevention & Control

 Zinnias are excellent sources of pollen and nectar for many beneficial insects; therefore, it is not recommended that insecticides, other than insecticidal soap, be used to control damaging mite and insect pests.
-Rather than depending exclusively on pesticides, proper culture (soil preparation, fertilizers, irrigation, mulch, optimum plant spacing, and adequate sunlight) is the better method for preventing insect and disease problems.
+Rather than depending exclusively on pesticides, proper culture (soil preparation, fertilizers, irrigation, mulch, optimum plant spacing, and adequate sunlight) is better for preventing insect and disease problems.

 Zinnias have few insect pests, but aphids, spider mites, and whiteflies may damage plants, especially during hot, dry weather.
 Aphids and spider mites can be hosed off the plants with a strong stream of water.
 Since spider mites thrive in hot, dry weather, reducing drought stress with supplemental irrigation will help prevent an infestation.
 Spray applications of insecticidal soap may be applied to control spider mites, aphids, and whiteflies, but always spray flowering plants in the late evening to prevent harming beneficial insects or hummingbirds.
 Insecticidal soap sprays must be directed at the lower leaf surfaces where many pests feed.
 See Table 1 for examples of insecticidal soap products.
 For more information about the use of insecticidal soap, see HGIC 2771, Insecticidal Soaps for Garden Pest Control.